f0xon/My-website/README.md

-this is th read me just as a test
+In the future this will bekome a palce for: nature travel and some smal tech related procekts